 Every individual is different and will have different combinations of symptoms.
 Most have depression and or panic and anxiety attacks.
 The issue of substance abuse or addiction is to be considered.

-1) Alienation, feeling disconnected or abandoned from the purpose of the world, feeling all alone and unwanted
+1) Alienation, feeling disconnected or abandoned from the purpose of the world, feeling all alone, unwanted and rejected

 2) Avoiding activities that arouse memories of the trauma/abuse